-Jessica: Definitely.
+Financial Mechanic: Definitely.
 I think one thing when you look at my story is, at first glance, it might seem a little extreme.
 I’m earning a lot and I don’t spend anything and there’s a big gap there.
 But ultimately, I’m just a regular person and I did take these steps to earn that much and negotiating.
 And to spend less and cutting back in certain areas without necessarily decreasing my standard of living.

 Brad: Yeah, I think that is such a critical statement in there, that so many people think, “Oh, I can’t do this.
 This is for someone else.
 It’s for someone special.
 Oh, she makes six figures.
 I’m going to write her off.
 She’s fortunate.”